Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Introduction

 The architecture is tested on a set of generalized reward-based decision problems that include confounding POMDPs.
-Tests include comparisons with a baseline DQN, QRDQN+LSTM \cite{hausknecht2015deep}, REINFORCE and A2C \cite{mnih2016asynchronous}.
-Our simulations show that the MOHQA improves on performance of the DQN on confounding POMDPs, and is even able to beat other baselines in more complex scenarios.
+Tests include comparisons with a baseline DQN \cite{Mnih2013PlayingAW}, QRDQN+LSTM \cite{hausknecht2015deep}, REINFORCE, A2C \cite{mnih2016asynchronous} and AMRL \cite{Beck2020}.
+Our simulations show that MOHQA can solve confounding POMDPs which DQN cannot, and is even able to outperform A2C, memory-based AMRL and REINFORCE by at least 33\% in more complex scenarios (see Fig.~\ref{fig:results_intro}).
 To the best of the authors' knowledge, the proposed approach is the first application of a combined modulated Hebbian and DQN network to improve learning in the presence of partially observable Markov states.